seemoo-lab/seemoo-wearable-sensing/README.md

 * The native service functionality is implemented in *native-app/src/servicesensor.c*, the web app UI is implemented using *web-app/index.html* and *web-app/js/app.js*.

 ### Data Extraction and Structure
 The collected sensor data is stored internally on the watch (keep in mind the space requirements, especially for audio data) under */home/owner/media/Others*.
 The data is extracted using the *Device Manager* in *Tizen Studio* (opens via *Alt+Shift+V*)—the watch should be connected to the *Tizen Studio*.
-In the *Device Manager* select the required watch and navigate to the */home/owner/media/Others* folder, then right click on the *Others* folder and select "Pull" option.
+In the *Device Manager* select the required watch and navigate to the */home/owner/media/Others* folder, then right click on the *Others* folder and select the "Pull" option.

 The collected data is stored in the following structure (use [structure-gear-data.py](https://github.com/seemoo-lab/ubicomp19_zero_interaction_security/tree/master/Preprocessing) to reformat the data):